We independently select featured hotels and may earn a commission if you book through the links below.

 FAQ: Is a Beach Cabana Worth It?

 Yes!
 Having food and drinks delivered to your luxe, comfy cabana is fantastic!
 However, this is a very wide beach.
-If you have young children who will want to play at the water’s edge, rent chairs and an umbrella instead and take them closer to the ocean.
+If you have young children who will want to play at the water’s edge, rent sand chairs and an umbrella instead and take them closer to the ocean.
 You can’t see the water’s edge from Del Beach.

 S’mores and Beach Activities